 It can be a contributing factor to the development of a paranoid personality.

 Some causes are:

-This is a very common condition of “worse than normal” mental function, often brought on by the stress of serious illness, surgery, or hospitalization.
+This is a prevalent condition of “worse than normal” mental function, often brought on by the stress of serious illness, surgery, or hospitalization.

 Medication side effects can cause delusions, hallucinations, or other forms of psychosis.

 Particular attention should be paid to medications known to affect memory and thinking.

 Abuse or withdrawal from alcohol or other substances can also cause symptoms of psychosis.